neoneye/arcathon-docker-image/ARCathon2023/readme.md

 Scenario D: If feedback on my last submission turns out to have score=8 (I doubt it.
 Oh, it did happen, yay).
 And my current submission gets score=7.
 Then I must have broken something.

 ## Iteration 47

 [Docker image: 2023-10-09T01-12.tgz](2023-10-09T01-12.tgz)

+This got `score 7`.
+Scenario D. I have broken something.

+I will continue with the logistic regression as it is, despite this version performing worse.
+It solves more tasks on the public ARC tasks.
+I will try to get it to solve even more.
+With more improvements, if it gets stuck on `score 7`, then I may roll back to iteration 46 that scored 8.

+## Changes between iteration 47 and iteration 48